derekzhang79/rm3-docker-compose/README.md

 What is it?
 -----------

-rm3 is a system for managing stuff on the web.
-It's a little more than just a blog engine, but a little less than an enterprise CMS.
-It is to Drupal as Ghost is to WordPress.
-It can be a blog, a wiki, a photo archive, or a combination of all of that and more.
-Like a blog, it lets you create a series of blog articles in a collection.
-Like a wiki, it maintains a history of all changes.
-Like a CMS, it lets you create a site with more structure than a mere list of posts.
-It has good support for both SVG vector graphics and photos.
+rm3 is not just a blog engine, but it's still lighter-weight and friendlier than those enterprise-grade CMS systems.
+Conceptually, it is to Drupal as Ghost is to WordPress.

+rm3 is able work as a blog, a wiki, a photo archive, or some combination of those... and more.

+rm3 has blog-styled views such that you can post a series of dated blog articles and view them as such.
+But every entity on the site has a history, like how a wiki works.
+Like some of those enterprise CMS systems, you aren't restricted to just creating a mere list of posts.

+rm3 has rapidly improving support for media:  It supports photos, but it also supports SVG vector graphics and audio files.

 Release Status
 --------------

-This is currently in PRE-ALPHA state, defined as:
+This is currently in ALPHA state, defined as:
-* I'm not yet trying to run this in production, so you definitely shouldn't.
+* I'm running it in production
-* Any data you put in here you should be prepared to reconstruct without the benefit of a migration tool.
-* Security and stability bugs are to be expected.
-You probably don't want this exposed on the public internet
-* Key features are missing.
-* The basic structure of code is assumed to be unstable and any APIs are subject to change

-The next milestone is ALPHA, defined as:
 * Key features are not missing
-* Any data you put in here you should be prepared to reconstruct without the benefit of a migration tool.
+* Any data you put in here you should be prepared to reconstruct without the benefit of a migration tool (but I'm going to try very hard to avoid that)
 * Security and stability bugs are to be expected.
 * Some stable internal APIs will be present.

+The next milestone is BETA, defined as:
+* Key features are not missing
+* Any data you put in here should be able to be migrated with an offline migration where you need to shut down the site momentarily
+* Stability bugs are to be expected.
+* Stable APIs will be present.

 What containers are running?
 ----------------------------